 Extended Side Angle Pose

-- while head is resting on knees teh abdominal organs are contracted andtones
+while the head is resting on knees the abdominal organs are contracted and tones

-- Extend spine down the leg, bringing stomach to the thigh, chest to knee, and chin to shin.
-Look towards foot.
+Extend spine down the leg, bringing stomach to the thigh, chest to knee, and chin to shin.
+Look towards the foot.

-- Place hands on ground or on blocks on either side of front foot.
+Place hands on the ground or on blocks on either side of the front foot.

-- Phase 2- lengthen the torso parallel to floor, hands either on hips or on either side of foot, concave the back.
+Phase 2- lengthen the torso parallel to the floor, hands either on hips or on either side of the foot, concave the back.

 Phase 3 - extend torso over the front leg resting the head on the leg.
 As in picture